remoteorigin/docker-scripts/error-reporter-sentry/README.md

 - `docker-compose up -d`

-⚠WARNING⚠ *instance requires 2 GB ram !*
+⚠WARNING⚠ The instance requires 2 GB ram !

 ##How to set change log level in the sentry worker: